 This vegetarian French lentil soup recipe tastes hearty and homey, and comes packed with nourishing lentils and vegetables.
 Ready in about an hour, this is an easy lentil soup everyone will love.

-Lentil soup is always in heavy rotation in my home.
-Easy to make, hearty, and filling, this recipe makes a great vegetarian lunch or dinner all on its own, or with some crusty bread and butter.
+This lentil soup recipe is always in heavy rotation in my home.
+Easy to make, hearty, and filling, this vegetarian recipe makes a great lunch or dinner all on its own, or with some crusty bread and butter.

 You’ll also like: Hearty Vegetarian Chili and Rosemary White Bean Soup